qred/qred-mcp-proxy/README.md

 Many MCP clients have fundamental limitations when working with standard OAuth flows:

 - **Missing scope headers**: Some clients don't properly send OAuth scope parameters, causing identity provider authentication to fail
-- **Dynamic port mappings for callbacks**: Clients use randomized port mappings for localhost callbacks, requiring all possible localhost ports to be pre-registered (security risk)
+- **Dynamic port mappings for callbacks**: Clients use randomized port mappings for localhost callbacks, requiring all possible localhost ports to be pre-registered in the oauth provider (security risk)
-- **Inconsistent OAuth support**: Some clients require Dynamic Client Registration (DCR), but many OAuth providers (like Google) don't support this for security reasons
+- **Inconsistent OAuth support**: Some clients require Dynamic Client Registration (DCR), but many OAuth providers (like Google) don't support this out of the box for security reasons
 - **Transport protocol variations**: Different clients prefer different transport mechanisms (HTTP vs STDIO)

 #### 2. **Enterprise Security Requirements**